dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1910: Every individual has unique strengths, independent of race.
+### T1910: Individuals have unique qualities regardless of race.

 |Support|
 |---|